simps1982/commodore-8bit/basic_data_poke.md

  - Background (address 53281) is  set to black (0)
  - Text (address 646) is set to white (1)

 When A and V, as read from a `DATA` line, both equal 0 (tested on line 20) the program exits with the `END` command, thereby breaking out of the potentially infinite loop setup by the `GOTO` instruction.
-The program will READ-then-POKE in a loop until double-zero data line is encountered.
+The program will `READ`-then-`POKE` in a loop until double-zero data line is encountered.

 This sort of **loop-until-end-of-data-detected** mechanism can be useful in situations where one wishes to keep changing the amount of data without undue constraint.
 The values chosen to represent the end of the dataset are arbitrary: while (0, 0) was chosen for this simple example and worked well, this would obviously not be an acceptable choice in a project handling statistical data in which some of the real entries could conceivably equal 0, e.g. *points scored* or *number of endangered birds spotted on the lake today*.